Skip to main content

 Main topics:

-Advantages of open source tools versus closed commercial products.
+Advantages and disadvantages of open source tools versus closed commercial products.

 Activities: